panpawn/Discord-Bot/README.md

 # Discord-Bot
-This is a Node.js bot for Discord that is powered by [discord.js][1]
+This is a basic Node.js bot for Discord that is powered by [discord.js][1]

 [1]: https://www.npmjs.com/package/discord.js